 Germany participates in six transnational programme areas: Alpine Space, Danube Region, Central Europe, North Sea Region, North West Europe and Baltic Sea Region.
 Each of these areas faces specific challenges that do not stop at administrative borders and require coordinated actions.
 These are being implemented through hundreds of joint projects.

 The Federal Institute for Research on Building, Urban Affairs and Spatial Development (BBSR) supports transnational cooperation in the six programmes with German participation.
 This includes communication and knowledge transfer among German stakeholders.
-The BBSR also represents the Federal administration in the programme steering committees and - on behalf of the Federal Ministry for Transport and Digital Infrastructure - runs the Federal Transnational Cooperation Programme, a national funding programme.
+The BBSR also represents the Federal administration in the programme steering committees and - on behalf of the Federal Ministry of the Interior, Building and Community - runs the Federal Transnational Cooperation Programme, a national funding programme.